January 15, 2021

 COVID-19 has impacted every aspect of K–12 education, from familiar classroom routines to when and how we assess our students.
 With thousands of buildings closed and millions of students learning remotely, educational data is playing a more important role than ever this year—which makes it all the more critical for every school and district to have an effective culture of data use.

 This raises an obvious question for district and building administrators: What does a successful data culture look like in the era of COVID-19?
 What proven strategies can you use to engage stakeholders and ensure that every student receives the just-right level of support, no matter the learning environment?

-In our latest webinar, we discuss these questions with Abigail Cohen, Associate Director for Policy & Research at the Data Quality Campaign, a nonprofit organization that’s the nation’s leading voice on education data use and policy.
+We recently discussed these questions with Abigail Cohen, Associate Director for Policy & Research at the Data Quality Campaign, a nonprofit organization that’s the nation’s leading voice on education data use and policy.
 Following are four key takeaways from our conversation, along with links to helpful resources.
-We invite you to watch the webinar for an in-depth discussion of these points—and for best practices for leveraging your data this school year.

 As we noted in a recent blog, people often respond to uncertainty in one of two ways.
 Some seek a truly novel solution, something that’s never been done before.
 Others take the opposite approach, going back to the basics and doubling-down on the fundamentals.
 This is often the better choice.